stgiga/UnifontEX/README.md

 I recently learned that HarfBuzz has been extending the TrueType/OpenType format to support over 65535 glyphs as well as make TrueType do BOTH cubic and quadratic outlines.
 It does require renderer updates though.

 HarfBuzz ALSO supports WebAssembly code, and some builds that use it are here, as well as the XDelta ("UnifontExMono.xdelta" turns the Unifont-JP 15.0.06 TrueType version into UnifontEX's TrueType version, and "UnifontExMono-16.xdelta" turns the Unifont-JP 15.0.06 BDF version into UnifontEX's BDF version.
-Both use the latest XDelta) Unifont-to-UnifontEX upgrade patches:
+Both use the latest XDelta) Unifont-to-UnifontEX upgrade patches, and a BWTC32Key ALL-formats tarball:
 ### [**HarfBuzz Wasm Shaper LLaMa TTF Build**](https://unifontex.sourceforge.io/WasmShaperBuilds/LLM/LLMUnifontExMono-VF.otf)
 ### [**HarfBuzz Wasm Shaper German-to-English MTL TTF Build**](https://unifontex.sourceforge.io/WasmShaperBuilds/MTL/en2deUnifontExMono-VF.otf)
 ### [**HarfBuzz Wasm Shaper Brainfck Interpreter TTF Build**](WasmShaperBuilds/CodeInterpreter/BFUnifontExMono.ttf)